andrew/ultimate-awesome/README.md

 - [awesome-deep-rl](https://github.com/kengz/awesome-deep-rl) - A curated list of awesome Deep Reinforcement Learning resources.
 - [awesome-buggy-erc20-tokens](https://github.com/sec-bit/awesome-buggy-erc20-tokens) - A Collection of Vulnerabilities in ERC20 Smart Contracts With Tokens Affected.
 - [awesome-monte-carlo-tree-search-papers](https://github.com/benedekrozemberczki/awesome-monte-carlo-tree-search-papers) - A curated list of Monte Carlo tree search papers with implementations. .
-- [awesome-acf](https://github.com/navidkashani/awesome-acf) - A collection of third party add-ons for advanced custom field plugin for WordPress.
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
 - [awesome-chatgpt](https://github.com/awesome-chatgpt/awesome-chatgpt) - 🏆 An awe-inspiring collection of resources, encompassing a wide range of tools, documents, resources, applications, and use cases related to ChatGPT.
 - [awesome-prisma](https://github.com/catalinmiron/awesome-prisma) - A collection of awesome things regarding Prisma ecosystem.